Union Pacific Cedar City Branch

-This is the line east of the I-15 overcrossing, and it served the team track that is right adjacent to Main Street at 400 North.
-This is an area with lots of commercial development, so it is likely that a developer, or the city, or both, has plans to put in something that will bring in some tax revenue.
-There are several mixed traffic customers west of the I-15 crossing, so UP will continue to serve these customers.
+The portion of the Cedar City Branch that was abandoned was the line east of the I-15 overcrossing.
+It served the team track that is right adjacent to Main Street at 400 North.
+This is an area with increasing commercial development, and the city or the county likely had plans to put in something that would bring in some tax revenue.
+There are several mixed traffic customers west of the I-15 crossing, so UP continued to serve these customers.

 There was a delay in the STB approval due to the state historical society, which is a state agency in Utah, not yet responding to the standard STB request to determine any buildings or structures with historical significance.
 From past experience, they never find anything of post-1850 historical significance, so this is simply a result of personnel cutbacks due to a reduced state budget.
 In the final STB decision, UP was restrained from removing any structure, including removing rails and ties, until the historical review had been completed.